FortAwesome/fa-icon-chooser/readme.md

 SVG embedding is prohibited for [Font Awesome Pro Lite](https://fontawesome.com/support).

-When prohibited by the license, the icon chooser will not emit SVG data in the `IconChooserResult` object.
+When prohibited by the current user's license, the icon chooser will not emit SVG data in the `IconChooserResult` object.

 # Contributors